oreillymedia/thebe/README.md

 Thebe now includes terminal functionality, via termjs.
 To run a terminal in the browser, make sure you only have one instance of the selector (which defaults to `pre[data-executable]`) and set `terminal_mode` to true.
 Now, clicking on the element will connect and launch a terminal.

 **Terminal mode only works with the most up to date version of [jupyter notebook](https://github.com/jupyter/notebook).
-For now, you can run this [docker image](https://hub.docker.com/r/jupyter/notebook/) and it should work. **
+For now, you can run this [docker image](https://hub.docker.com/r/jupyter/notebook/) and it should work.**

+## CodeMirror Language Modes
+For simplicity, several codemirror language modes (i.e. syntax highlighting) are bundled with Thebe.
+[Here's a list of them](https://github.com/oreillymedia/thebe/blob/master/static/main.coffee#L20-L34).

 # Run Locally (Simple)
 The easiest way to get this running locally is to simply set the `url` option to the url of a running ipython notebook server, as above.